karastojko/mailio/README.md

 # Requirements #

-Mailio library is supposed to work on all platforms supporting C++ 17 compiler, recent Boost libraries and CMake build tool.
+*mailio* library is supposed to work on all platforms supporting C++ 17 compiler, recent Boost libraries and CMake build tool.

 For Linux the following configuration is tested: